-The arrival in California of the first confirmed wild wolf in nearly 90 years marks the beginnings of what could be a remarkable conservation success story — restoring a native species this state once drove to extinction.
+The arrival in California of the first confirmed wild wolf in nearly 90 years has marked the beginnings of what could be a remarkable conservation success story — restoring a native species this state once drove to extinction.
 On December 28, 2011, a young male Oregon wolf known as OR-7 or “Journey” lifted a paw on the Oregon side of the border and set it back down in California, making history and international headlines.
-He has been traveling California’s northern counties for the past 14 months in search of a mate, with occasional trips back and forth across the border.
-To the north of us, in just one year’s time, Oregon’s wolf population has doubled, meaning even more wolves are likely to find their way to California.
+He traveled throughout California’s seven northernmost counties for 15 months in search of a mate, then returned to Oregon but continued to make multiple forays back into California in each of the following years, clearly making California part of his range.
+To the north of us, in just a few year’s time, Oregon’s small, recovering wolf population has tripled, meaning even more wolves are likely to find their way to California.

-Last year, to protect OR-7 and any wolves who follow after him, the Center for Biological Diversity and allies filed a petition with the state to list the gray wolf under California’s Endangered Species Act.
-In response, after analyzing the petition’s scientific information and additional science about wolves, the state wildlife agency prepared a report recommending to the state Fish and Game Commission that listing may be warranted.
+In 2012, to protect OR-7 and any wolves who follow after him, the Center for Biological Diversity and allies filed a petition with the state to list the gray wolf under California’s Endangered Species Act, and on June 4, 2014, the California Fish and Game Commission voted to fully protect wolves under state law.

 That very same date, Oregon agency officials confirmed OR-7 had finally found a mate and that they had denned and had pups in the Oregon portion of the Rogue-Siskiyou National Forest, which straddles the Oregon-California border.
 DNA analysis of OR-7’s mate’s scat shows that, just like him, she comes from wolf packs in northeastern Oregon, so they each made long-range dispersals across the state before finding each other.
 In January 2015 they and their pups were officially named the Rogue pack.